dzanaga/eo-docker/README.md

 ### Build

 The image is already available on the DockerHub.
-Can be built with `docker build -t redblanket/eojup:latest .`
+Can be built with `docker build -f Dockerfile.slim -t redblanket/eojupy_slim:latest .`

 ## Usage